 Importantly, documents don’t always take the same form.
-You may first think of tax records, customer invoices, purchase orders and sales receipts as documents, but photographs, data archives, and email correspondence are all documents as well.
+You may first think of tax records, customer invoices, purchase orders and sales receipts as documents, but photographs, data archives, and email correspondence are all considered documents as well.
 ISO 12651 defines a document as “recorded information or [an] object which can be treated as a unit.”

-Using an Accounts Payable Invoice as an example, this would mean all of the line item detail on the invoice would also become searchable in addition to the Metadata described above.
+Using an Accounts Payable Invoice as an example, this would mean all of the line item detail on the invoice would also become searchable in addition to the metadata described above.

-Being able to search for documents by using the Metadata or other information captured through the OCR process eliminates problems such as finding paper documents that have been misfiled or physically removed for use by another person in the organization.
+Being able to search for documents by using the metadata or other information captured through the OCR process eliminates problems such as finding paper documents that have been misfiled or physically removed for use by another person in the organization.

 For people working remotely (from their home, on the road or a branch office) but still requiring access to this information, this provides significant benefits.

-How a DMS can Reduce Costs
+How a DMS Can Reduce Costs

 In addition to the productivity gains, there are a number of hard costs that are eliminated by a DMS.
 Documents that you receive electronically no longer need to be printed, reducing printing and paper costs.